nearform/gammaray/README.md

-# Gammaray
+# Gamma Ray
 [![Go Report Card](https://goreportcard.com/badge/github.com/dgonzalez/gammaray)](https://goreportcard.com/report/github.com/dgonzalez/gammaray)

-Gammray is a software that helps developers to look for vulnerabilities on their Node.js applications.
+Gamm Ray is a software that helps developers to look for vulnerabilities on their Node.js applications.
 Its pluggable infrastructure makes very easy to write an integration with several vulnerabilities databases.